Each year the Queensland Curriculum and Assessment Authority (QCAA) conducts the Queensland Core Skills (QCS) Test for Year 12 students.

 The QCS Test assesses a set of generic skills identified in the Queensland senior curriculum.
 These skills are referred to as the Common Curriculum Elements (CCEs).
 It does not test particular knowledge of specific Year 12 subjects.

-The QCS Test assumes that candidates have basic levels of general knowledge and vocabulary, and a Year 10 knowledge of mathematical operations.
+The QCS Test assumes that students have basic levels of general knowledge and vocabulary, and a Year 10 knowledge of mathematical operations.

 What is the format of the test?